 At Eddrachilles our culinary approach is to provide a "taste of the north", a delicious combination of Scottish ingredients, classic skills and contemporary techniques.
-Our local Highland larder provides us with shellfish caught in the Bay which borders the hotel’s garden, hogget and pigs from local crofts and game from the surrounding moors as well as plants foraged from our woods.
+Our local Highland larder provides us with shellfish caught in the Bay which borders the hotel’s garden and game from the surrounding moors as well as plants foraged from our woods.
+We also hold accreditation with the Scotch Beef Club, guaranteeing that all beef served in the hotel is from the highest animal welfare sources and genuinely bred, raised and slaughtered in Scotland.

 In the evenings the hotel’s restaurant is open to both resident and non-resident guests..
 The restaurant has the original stone walls and flagstone floors from the 1800s.
 We are proud to serve our food on Highland Stoneware's Ledmore range, each item individually crafted in nearby Lochinver, and featuring ground golden Ledmore marble from the NW Highlands Geopark in the glaze..